projectsophon/df-plugin-dev-server/README.md

 docker-compose -f docker-compose.yml down
 ```

-To only build docker image:
+To only build the docker image:

 `docker-compose -f docker-compose.yml build `

-If you image is built, you can work with `docker` tool:
+If your image is already built, you can use the `docker` command directly:

 ```bash
 docker start plugin_server